cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore-help.md

 The fix for this is either waiting (it can take a very long time) or just re-trying the process.
 This is an error that has been diagnosed but no fix for it is available as of the time of writing this.

+## About to send NOR data...
+No data to read

+If you get this error message, you may try stopping the futurerestore process and disabling the `no-rsep` argument.
+If the restore continues to get stuck here regardless if `no-rsep` is enabled or disabled, you may be unable to restore as the cause of this error has not been diagnosed at the time of writing.